cardy20/KODOLI/README.md

 # KODOLI
 **"Why do I feel offended?" - Korean Dataset for Offensive Language Identification (EACL2023 Findings)**

-**KODOLI** is an offensive language identification dataset with three supvervision labels (offensive language, abusive language, sentiment).
+**KODOLI** is a novel KOrean Dataset for Offensive Language Identification.
+KODOLI comprises more fine-grained offensiveness categories (i.e., not offensive, likely offensive, and offensive) A likely offensive language refers to texts with implicit offensiveness or abusive language without offensive intentions.
+In addition, we propose two auxiliary tasks to help identify offensive languages: abusive language detection and sentiment analysis.
+~
 ## Download

 You can download benchmark [**KODOLI**]() in this repository.